Delirium (1972 film): Production

 The English-language dub version of the film differs greatly from the Italian version of the film.
 In the Italian version, there is no mention of the Vietnam war trauma that instigates the killing spree.

 Most of the film was shot at Isarco Ravaioli's own home.

 Release

 Delirium was first released in 1972.

 The film was released as by Empire Video with a 90-minute running time, in English with Dutch subtitles.

 Reception

-From retrospective reviews, Louis Paul, in his book on Italian Horror Film Directors described Delirium as one that "seems to have been entirely forgotten" and as a "savage film" that will "likely leave some viewers wondering whether it would have been better to leave it that way."
-Scott Aaron Stine described the film in his book The Gorehound's Guide to Splatter Films of the 1960s and 1970s, found the film "a less chaotic effort" than Black Magic Rites and "aside from the stock Vietnam war footage, the innumerable nude women in chains, and some interesting plot twists" the film was "Not a good film, but a hell of a lot more engaging than many of its peers."
+From retrospective reviews, Louis Paul, in his book on Italian horror film directors described Delirium as a film that "seems to have been entirely forgotten" and as a "savage film" that will "likely leave some viewers wondering whether it would have been better to leave it that way."
+Scott Aaron Stine reviewed the film in his book The Gorehound's Guide to Splatter Films of the 1960s and 1970s, saying it was "a less chaotic effort" than Black Magic Rites and "aside from the stock Vietnam war footage, the innumerable nude women in chains, and some interesting plot twists" the film was "Not a good film, but a hell of a lot more engaging than many of its peers."